 Consider the number of roles within public safety agencies that only require core call-taking, dispatching or dispatch oversight capabilities.
 A full dispatcher seat (user license) can be unnecessarily complex and costly for someone who doesn’t need access to all system features.
 Or what about smaller public safety agencies that don’t have the budget or in-house resources to procure, deploy, operate, and maintain an effective call-taking and dispatching solution?
 Even in a hub-and-spoke public safety answering point (PSAP) model, these small agencies might not have the budget or resources to support installed client software or virtualization.
 What about a severe weather or other high-impact incident that could render a PSAP inoperable?
 Could an agency realistically fulfill specialized information and communication technology requirements on such short notice?

 While these needs and scenarios may seem disconnected, they have a common thread.
 Agencies need technology solutions that are not only flexible to changing operational needs and requirements, but also flexible to changing enterprise IT infrastructure standards and end-user expectations.
 For many agencies that flexibility can be found in thin client applications and cloud computing.

-With Intergraph OnCall Dispatcher for I/CAD, smaller agencies can leverage the capabilities and benefits of a shared dispatch system without the capital and operational costs of installed clients or virtualization.
+With Intergraph OnCall Dispatcher, smaller agencies can leverage the capabilities and benefits of a shared dispatch system without the capital and operational costs of installed clients or virtualization.
 And in situations where PSAP becomes inoperative during a disaster, it provides a rapidly deployable contingency dispatching client, increasing resilience and ensuring continuity of operations.

 Peter Crosbie is a senior product manager for Hexagon Safety & Infrastructure's public safety products.
 He is responsible for managing the Intergraph Computer-Aided Dispatch suite of products.